nbarikipoulos/poppy-robot-cli/README.md

 ### Rebooting Poppy

-A command is available in order to reboot the robot.
+The next command perform a rebooting the robot.

  ```shell
     poppy reboot